GKStretton/milkelangelo/interface/README.md

 This is the new local control interface for the project.
 Functionality will be gradually migrated here.
-This is also a test ground for developing the components that will eventually be used in the public facing site.
+This is also a test ground for developing the components that will eventually be used in the public facing site

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).